turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 1. Talk about the two different types of site navigation using a screen reader: Semantic Nagivation vs Landmark Navigation.
 How are they different?
 How are they the same?
 Why are these tools helpful for users on a screen reader?

-1. True or False: You can user JavaScript to interact directly with the Accessibility Tree.
+1. True or False: You can use JavaScript to directly interact with the Accessibility Tree.
 Elaborate.

 1. How does a screen reader interact with `<div>` and `<span>` tags?